kendacki/Contra-Smart-Agent/README.md

 # Contra Smart Agent (Gold Edition) 🤖

-A premium Chrome Extension designed to help freelancers on [Contra.com](https://contra.com) land jobs faster.
+A premium Chrome Extension designed to help freelancers on [Contra.com](https://contra.com) reply to posts faster and more intellgently.

-This agent uses **Google Gemini AI** to scan job posts and automatically generate **friendly, human-like, and punchy (under 70 chars)** replies instantly.
+This agent uses **Google Gemini AI** to scan contra posts and automatically generate **friendly, human-like, and punchy (under 150 chars)** replies instantly.
 It features a sleek **Dark Mode & Gold UI** for a premium experience.

 ## 🌟 Features

-* **Smart Context Scanning:** Highlights job posts to understand exactly what the client needs.
+* **Smart Context Scanning:** Highlights users posts to understand exactly what the respondent needs to reply with.
 * **Human-Like AI:** Generates casual, friendly, lower-case replies that sound like a real person, not a robot.
-* **Strict Character Limit:** Enforces a ~70 character limit for punchy, DM-style pitches.
+* **Strict Character Limit:** Enforces a ~150 character limit for punchy, DM-style pitches.
 * **Premium UI:** Deep charcoal background with luxurious Gold gradients.
 * **Model Auto-Switching:** Automatically finds the best available Google Gemini model (Flash/Pro) for your key.